-Whether you’ve been working with a client for years, or they’re brand new to the business, this is how to check out their financial health and get your invoices paid on time, every time.
+Whether you’ve been working with a client for years, or they’re brand new to the business, here are some expert tips on how to check out their financial health and get your invoices paid on time, every time.

-Understanding your customers’ financial health is important - it tells you how likely they are to pay their bills in full and on time.
+Understanding your customers’ financial health is important as it tells you how likely they are to pay their bills in full and on time.

-If you’re about to start working with a customer with a patchy credit history, it’s better to know before you invest time and resources.
-The first and easiest place to look is Companies House, where you can verify for free the basics of a Limited Company, including when they file their accounts, who’s making decisions, and more.
+If you’re about to start working with a customer, it’s better to know about any patchy credit history before you invest time and resources into the relationship.
+The first and easiest place to look is Companies House, where you can verify for free the basics of a Limited Company, including when they file their accounts, who’s making decisions, insolvency details and more.

 Check your customers out with Hokoscore

-Find out more about your clients in seconds.
-With Hokoscore, you’ll get detailed credit scores and deep company insights for free.
+With Hokoscore, you can find out more about your potential clients in seconds.
+You’ll get detailed credit scores and deep company insights for free.